Transit Data Health Alerts

 What this alert means

-This alert triggers when a new GTFS file is uploaded to Swiftly, but contains far less scheduled service at the start of the file than expected.
+This alert triggers when a new GTFS file is uploaded to Swiftly, but contains one or more non-fatal issues.

 Why it matters